anyway59/LMN-3-DAW/UserGuide/LMN-3-UserGuide.md

  - Turn Encoder 2 to highlight desired plugin, and Press to select

 #### DrumSampler
+See this [README](https://github.com/FundamentalFrequency/LMN-3-DAW/blob/main/README.md) for how to add drum kits and sample sounds to the LMN-3.
-Press Encoder 1 to show the available drum kits
+- Press Encoder 1 to show the available drum kits
-Then Turn Encoder 1 to highlight desired kit, and Press to select
+- Then Turn Encoder 1 to highlight desired kit, and Press to select

 ### Sequencers Screen